-A Phase I archeology survey was not recommended on the subject property.
 The area beneath the parking lot was shown in previous applications to have been disturbed by construction of a sewer line, a gas line, and a drainage channel running through various portions of the subject site.
 The installation of these utilities has likely disturbed any intact archeological resources that may have been present.
 Therefore, a Phase I archeology survey was not recommended.

 - d.
-Subdivision Section-In a memorandum dated December 6, 2022 (Campbell to Kosack), the Subdivision Section provided an analysis of the DSP's conformance with PPS 4-21052, which is incorporated into the findings above.
+Subdivision-In a memorandum dated December 6, 2022 (Campbell to Kosack), an analysis of the DSP's conformance with PPS 4-21052 was provided, which is incorporated into the findings above.
 They also indicated that prior to approval of any permits on the subject property, the property must be platted consistent with the lotting pattern approved with this DSP. - e.
-Environmental Planning-In a memorandum dated December 5, 2022, (Juba to Kosack), the Environmental Planning Section provided an analysis of the DSP, and the relevant comments are included in the findings herein or are summarized, as follows:
+Environmental Planning-In a memorandum dated December 5, 2022, (Juba to Kosack), an analysis of the DSP was provided and the relevant comments are included in the findings herein or are summarized, as follows: